 Remove all the leaves at the bottom of the cutting and keep two sets of leaves growing at the top.

-Caring for Thai Basil Indoors
+Caring For Thai Basil Indoors

 When it comes to success in growing Thai basil indoors, it all depends on how well you look after the plant.

-Soil and Nutrition
+Soil And Nutrition

 Practices have shown that Thai basil grows best in moderately well-drained and rich soil.

-Nevertheless, in a few cases, the plant may not grow so well in its potting soil.
+Still, in some cases, the plant may not grow so well in its potting soil.
 If this is the case, you have two options depending on your needs.

 You need to fertilize and amend the soil (after you change it) every two to three months.